tijko/Parrot/README.md

 ####description

-Parrot runs as a systemd user service and also a dbus service.
+Parrot runs as a systemd user service and also as a dbus service.
 Parrot's dbus service capabilities offer signals and methods that allow you to remotely set up watches to back up files and/or signal on events.